 The future looks bright for GrowUp and our best-selling salad brands.

-And earlier this year, Unbeleafable rocket and baby leaves were named the best vegan side at the highly sought-after Vegan Food and Living Product Awards 2024.
+Earlier this year, Unbeleafable rocket and baby leaves won Best Vegan Side at the Vegan Food and Living Product Awards 2024.
+These wins show the growing demand for high-quality, sustainable, and delicious products in the market.

 We are over the moon to share that GrowUp Farms has been recognised by the Sunday Times as being one of the best places to work in the UK for 2024, for the second year in a row!